Kernix13/dns-records/cPanel.md

 [A2 cPanel File Features](https://www.a2hosting.com/kb/cpanel/cpanel-file-features)

 The best features here are File Manager, Web Disk, Backup, Images, and Backup wizard.

 - [File Manager](https://www.a2hosting.com/kb/cpanel/cpanel-file-features/cpanel-file-manager): public_html is where all your website files go - you can create subfolders in here like `/blog` - he says don't use it because it's not that good but instead use an FTP account (this video is from 2017!) - You can browse directories, as well as copy, rename, and move files.
 You can upload and download files, and there are several ways to edit files
-- **Directory privacy**: Set a password to protect certain directories of your account.
+- **Directory privacy**: Set backupa password to protect certain directories of your account.
 When you enable this feature, a user that tries to open a protected folder will be prompted to enter a username and password before they can access your content - [docs](https://docs.cpanel.net/cpanel/files/directory-privacy/)
 - **Web disk**: Create a Web Disk account to manage, navigate, upload, and download the files on your web server - [docs](https://go.cpanel.net/WebDisk)
 - **Backup**: Download a zipped copy of your entire site or a part of your site that you can save to your computer.
 When you backup your website, you have an extra copy of your information in case something happens to your host - [docs](https://go.cpanel.net/Backup)
 - **Git version control**: Create and manage Git™ repositories.
 You can use Git to maintain any set of files and track the history of changes from multiple editors - [docs](https://go.cpanel.net/GitVersionControl)